csams/parsr/README.md

-# parseit
+# parsr
-parseit is a little library for parsing simple, mostly context free grammars that might require knowledge of indentation or matching tags.
+parsr is a little library for parsing simple, mostly context free grammars that might require knowledge of indentation or matching tags.

 It contains a small set of combinators that perform recursive decent with